davidhampgonsalves/davidhampgonsalves.github.io/content/projects/index.md

   <div class=container>
     <div class=content>
       <div class=headline>
-        Start a Strava ride with a single tap
+        Start a Strava ride with a single tap.
       </div>
       <p>
         Small launcher for Strava that uses its NFC intents to start the app and a ride at the same time.